ttnesby/fix-phonero-csv/README.md

 ## Single Page Application (SPA)

 The logic of the SPA is
-1. A button for uploading and re-mapping a csv file
+1. A button for uploading a csv file and automatic re-mapping
-2. The re-mapping of certain columns has one of two outcomes
+2. The re-mapping has one of two outcomes
 3. `Success` - the mapped content is displayed as table with mapped columns highlighted
 4. `Errors` - the error messages are displayed as table
 5. In both outcomes, the new csv content or error messages can be downloaded